timbuethe/jquery-assert/README.md

 jQuery assert does not only add its own functions (like assertFound) but patches jQuery's built in functions as well.
 This functionality is disabled by default and users must opt-in to use it by setting 'extend-jquery' to true.
 Afterwards applicable functions take an extra parameter, the number of expected elements, execute the original function and assert the number of elements.
-Here's an example using jQuery's find:
+Here are some examples:

 ```html
  <script src="http://code.jquery.com/jquery-1.9.1.min.js"></script>